A Book on Ethics and the Philosophy of Values

 How, then, should we define nihilism?

-This led to the question: did nihilism exist before the term was coined?
+This raises the question: did nihilism exist before the term was coined?
 B. Saint-Sernin argues that elements of nihilism can be found in the Indian doctrine of non-existence (nãstitva) and in Greek scepticism: While it may be artificial and historically questionable to apply a modern term to an ancient philosophical school, it is nevertheless useful, in order to understand nihilism as an ideal type, to consider the figure of Pyrrho.
 In the realm of ideas, ancient scepticism may not be nihilism, but it embodies many of the critical arguments later used by nihilists 2.
-He also identifies a form of Christian nihilism in the 'dark night' experiences of mystics.
+He also identifies a form of Christian nihilism in the 'dark night' experiences of the mystics.

 1. Cf. Dictionnaire d'éthique et de philosophie morale, PUF, Paris, 2004, article "nihilism".